Q.1. Mention any two causes that led to the Civil Disobedience Movement. [Term-ll, 2021-22 C]

 (vi) About 100,000 people were arrested.

-(c) As a result of government’s repressive policy, Gandhiji once again decided to call off the movement.
+(c) As a result of the government’s repressive policy, Gandhiji once again decided to call off the movement.
 Gandhi-Irwin Pact was signed on 5th March 1931.

-Ans: (A) Rich peasants:
+Ans: (a) Rich peasants:

 (i) The rich communities like the Fatidars of Gujarat and the Jats of Uttar Pradesh were producers of commercial crops.
 They were very hard hit by the trade depression and falling prices.